tweag/haskell-training/material/webapi.md

 ---

-Now it's time for the first Servant technicality.
+Now it's time for a Servant technicality.
 To make the machinery work, the `FormsApi` data type needs a `mode` type variable which is then used on every route

 ```haskell
 data FormsApi mode = FormsApi